Can I Install CCTV at my Property?

 Sometimes there can be concern from neighbours when CCTV is installed near them, that they are being spied on.

 Therefore you should think about the positioning of cameras to ensure minimal intrusion i.e. are the cameras overlooking your neighbour’s gardens, windows, driveways?
-Using ‘privacy filters’ in any of these situations is recommended.
+Using ‘privacy masking’ in any of these situations is recommended.

-Privacy filters are built into the recording software and allows you to ‘draw’ a black space over the areas like neighbours windows, garden etc, so that you never record those spaces.
+Privacy masking is built into the recording software and allows you to ‘draw’ a black space over the areas like neighbours windows, garden etc, so that you never record those spaces.

 Put up a Sign